Introduction: Hanging Flower Boxes in Our Master!

 Step 1: Making Them Water Tight and Planting

-To plant I added a second garbage bag (just to be sure we were TRULY water tight) and a layer of pine cones for both drainage and to help keep the weight down.
+To plant I added a second garbage bag (just to be sure I was TRULY water tight) and a layer of pine cones for both drainage and to help keep the weight down.
 From there I just used regular potting soil and planted.
-(Joe and I each got to pick out three plants each as we already had those cute little fairy castles.)

-From there I purchased 50 feet of 3/8″ sisal rope from our local fleet store and it was just the job of cutting four pieces to length according to where I wanted the boxes to hang in the window.
+I pre drilled for the hooks and purchased BIG ones to make sure they would go up through the trim board and well into the window header.
+From there I used 3/8″ sisal rope and it was just the job of cutting four pieces to length according to where I wanted the boxes to hang in the window.
 With them cut I tied a knot in them all at the same place and looped them over the hooks.

 Step 2: Hanging and Finished Boxes

-Except for that little hiccup I sure am happy with them.
-I gave myself nearly two months to take the after photos and publish them here on the blog because I wanted the vines to have a chance to grow a little.
-In my head I imagine those vines spilling all the way down the window by next winter.
+I sure am happy with them.
+I gave myself nearly two months to take the after photos and publish them here on because I wanted the vines to have a chance to grow a little.
+In my head I imagine those vines spilling all the way down the window someday.